Hybrid quantum-classical systems: statistics, entropy, microcanonical ensemble and its connection to the canonical ensemble: Description of the hybrid microcanonical ensemble

 Several relevant statistical ensembles exist in the literature.
 One of them is the canonical ensemble, which can be defined as the equilibrium ensemble for a closed system at constant temperature; i.e. with constant number of particles but with energy interchange between the system and a thermal reservoir.
 In a similar fashion, the microcanonical ensemble is defined as the equilibrium ensemble for an isolated system with constant energy \cite{Cohen-Tannoudji2020, Huang1963, Reichl1980}.
 Other ensembles, such as the grand canonical ensemble, could be defined with different conditions.

 The equilibrium condition for these ensembles can be imposed in terms of the entropy.
 According to the principles of thermodynamics, an equilibrium distribution will maximize the entropy of the system.
-Thus, a maximum entropy computation can be performed to determine the equilibrium distributions..
+Thus, a maximum entropy computation can be performed to determine the equilibrium distributions, as we showed in Ref. \cite{Alonso2020} for the hybrid canonical ensemble.

-In this section, we review entropy definitions presented in \cite{Alonso2020}, in order to apply the maximum entropy principle to determine the canonical and microcanonical ensembles of hybrid systems.
+In this section, we review entropy definitions presented in Ref. \cite{Alonso2020}, to apply the maximum entropy principle to determine the microcanonical ensemble of hybrid systems.